synergiance/SynMediaPlayer/README.md

 7. Drag the video player object to the SMP Video Players callback slot
 8. Drag the SMP Video Players object to the video player's media players slot
 9. You may disable debug logging and diagnostics or enable them

-These steps will be simplified by the time SMP 1.0 releases

 # How to use this git repo
 1. Clone the repo to anyplace on your computer